Bone & Joint Education Program

 On the day of the class, the instructors will review your surgical information, and provide you with various handouts and other educational materials.
 The nurse will update your medical history, medications, signing of consent forms, and review advance directives.
 Nurses will discuss what will happen before, during, and after your surgery.

 Will I undergo any testing during the Bone & Joint class?

 Yes.
-Staff from the hospital’s Express Testing department will perform your preadmission testing on the day of the class, which could include necessary laboratory tests, EKG or x-ray exams.
+Staff will perform your preadmission testing on the day of the class, which could include necessary laboratory tests, EKG or x-ray exams.